4 Best Tennis Racquets for Control (2022)

 Overall

-The Pro Staff RF 97 is the perfect blend of power and control on groundstrokes.
+The Wilson Pro Staff RF 97 is the perfect blend of power and control on groundstrokes.

-None come even close to the way stability of the Pro Staff Rf 97 performing at net.
+None come even close to the stability with which the Wilson Pro Staff RF 97 performs at the net.

 If you manage the swing weight, then the racquet rewards you in every way for serving.